Can You Pass This High School English Quiz?

 B: easily shaped

 [B] easily shaped or influenced.
 Decisive?
 No. Tara’s opinions are sometimes as ductile as Play-Doh.
 Loving this old-school vocab quiz?
 See if you know these middle school words most adults don’t know.

 7. What does “troglodyte” mean?

 A: cave dweller or reclusive person

 B: bird of prey

 [A] cave dweller or reclusive person.
 I wouldn’t go so far as to call Jerry a troglodyte, but he’s definitely on the shy side.
-If this word makes you giggle, you’ll also love the funniest words recently added to the dictionary.

 8. What does “paean” mean?